Excel Functions Tutorials

 Things to Remember in about Auto Format in Excel.

 - By applying Auto Format in excel, we are removing all the existing formatting.
-Because it cannot recognise the existing formatting.
+Because it cannot recognize the existing formatting.

 - We need a bare minimum of two cells to apply AutoFormat.

-- We have totally 16 types of formatting options under AutoFormat ranging from accounting to list, tables to reports.
+- We have a total of 16 types of formatting options under AutoFormat ranging from accounting to list, tables to reports.

 - If there are blanks in the data then AutoFormat restricts the formatting until the break is found.

-- We can customise all 6 types of formatting options using options method in AutoFormat.
+- We can customize all 6 types of formatting options using the options method in AutoFormat.

-- This is probably the most underrated or not utilised often technique in excel.
+- This is probably the most underrated or not utilized often technique in excel.

 This has been a guide to Auto Format in Excel.
 Here we discuss how to use Auto Format in Excel along with excel example and downloadable excel templates.
 You may also look at these useful excel tools –